 Here's a useful appendix from the bubblegum book... but do please note: I'm not a dealer in cereal box records, and I can't tell you the value of yours.
-I recommend you go to eBay.com, get an account, and "search completed auctions" for "cereal box" and the name of the artist to see what they're selling for.
+I recommend you go to eBay.com, get an account, and "search completed auctions" for "cereal box" and the name of the artist to see what they're selling for, or click on the link below to see live auctions.
 Have you got questions not answered on this page?
 So sorry, I don't know the answer either!

 Discography of known cereal box records compiled by Kim Cooper with help from Don Charles, Michael Cumella, James Porter, David Smay, Vern Stoltz and especially Lisa Sutton